 The interviews were conducted as part of the Educating the Adolescent project, and are now in preparation as a digital archive and attached website; the transcripts and case notes are being made available for use by future researchers.

-McLeod, Julie, (2016) ‘Memory, affective practice and teacher narratives: Researching emotion in oral histories of educational and personal change’, in M. Zembylas and P. Schutz (eds) Methodological advances on research on emotion in education.
-Springer, Singapore, pp.273–84.
+McLeod, Julie, (2016) ‘Memory, affective practice and teacher narratives: researching emotion in oral histories of educational and personal change’, in M. Zembylas and P. Schutz (eds) Methodological advances on research on emotion in education.
+Springer, Singapore, 273–284.

-Wright, Katie and McLeod, Julie (2012) ‘Public memories and private meanings: representing the “happy childhood” narrative in oral histories of adolescence and schooling in Australia, 1930s–1950s’, Oral History Forum d’histoire orale 32, special issue, ‘Making Educational Oral Histories in the 21st Century’, 1–19.
+Wright, Katie and McLeod, Julie (2012) ‘Public memories and private meanings: representing the “happy childhood” narrative in oral histories of adolescence and schooling in Australia, 1930s–1950s’, Oral History, Forum d’histoire orale vol.32, special issue, ‘Making Educational Oral Histories in the 21st Century’, 1–19.

 Nancarrow, Kate ‘Lessons from the past inform the future’, The Age, Monday 28 July, 2014, feature article discussing Educating the Australian adolescent.